Sexual abuse scandal in the Roman Catholic Archdiocese of Saint Louis: Reverend William “Bill” Vatterott

+One former altar boy says he was sexually abused between 2008 and 2011 by Reverend William Vatterott, who was later convicted of possession of child pornography.
+Bill meticulously selected his victims, he sought children who were desperate for escape from abusive homes.
+After serving only 3 years in prison, he returned to St. Louis and was married.
+Vatterott was named by at least one victim of clergy sexual abuse in a 2024 suit against the archdiocese.
+He was arrested again in September 2026 for possession of child sexual abuse material.

 Reverend Gary Wolken

 In June 2023, the archdiocese agreed to pay $1 million to settle a lawsuit by a man who alleged he was raped when an altar boy from fourth through sixth grade by a since-defrocked priest who has been required to register as a sex offender.
 In 2004, the Archdiocese of St. Louis paid $1.7 million to settle sexual abuse claims.